 Will vs. Trust: What Takes Precedence?

 Determining what takes precedence is complicated and depends on the type of trust and the timing of transfers under the will and trust.
-There’s no simple ‘yes’ or ‘no’ answer to which takes precedence.
+There’s no simple ‘yes’ or ‘no’ answer to which takes precedence and if the will or trust will supersede the other.

 Here are considerations when determining which instrument takes precedence when considering wills vs. trusts: